-Slip and fall claims in North Carolina are a type of tort claim based on injuries sustained by someone from slipping or tripping and then falling.
-A property owner may be liable to someone injured in a slip and fall only if they are negligent.
-If you were injured as a result of a business’s unsafe premises, it’s important that you call the Charlotte personal injury attorneys at Price Petho & Associates P.L.L.C. to learn more about your available legal options.
+Slip and fall claims here in North Carolina are a type of personal injury claim based on injuries sustained by someone from slipping, tripping, and falling.
+A property owner may be liable to someone injured in a slip and fall when they are negligent in upkeeping or repairing their premises.

-Slip and fall accident injuries are often relatively minor and result and no long-lasting consequences for the victim.
-However, even these minor injuries can result in major medical bills and short periods of lost income for victims.
-When a slip and fall injury is severe, this could result in a victim sustaining a temporary or long-lasting disability.
-At Price Petho & Associates P.L.L.C., some of the most common slip and fall injuries that our attorneys help clients with include the following:
+Many slip and fall accident injuries are relatively minor and result in no long-lasting consequences for the victim.
+However, even minor injuries can result in major medical bills and periods of lost income.
+When a slip and fall injury is severe, victims can spend months or even years recovering from their injuries, and some may experience permanent disability.
+At Price, Petho & Associates, we help clients and their loved ones who have suffered injuries including:

 - Severe sprains and strains

 - Broken or dislocated bones